Sil

 OCRA-0040 - Final Fantasy VI: Balance and Ruin

-Sil replied to zircon's topic in Album Comments/Reviews
+Sil replied to zircon's topic in Album Reviews & Comments

 Are there any plans for a soundcloud-like ability to upload WIPs directly to the site in order to springboard ideas off of the community?
 Perhaps something with version control to make project WIPs more manageable (ideally with private and public settings.)
 I always thought it would be neat to tag timestamps in the waveform with constructive criticism.
 I think it would motivate people to give more feedback and finish more remixes.
 It would give newbies more opportunity for learning while letting experienced remixers show off what they're currently working on.
-At the very least it would help -
+At the very least it would help me remember if I committed to any projects that have been in the works for the last few years. -

 OCRA-0040 - Final Fantasy VI: Balance and Ruin

-Sil replied to zircon's topic in Album Comments/Reviews
+Sil replied to zircon's topic in Album Reviews & Comments

 I'm really loving the ELP influence in Demon, Fiend & Goddess.
 That and the Queen-style rock opera in The Impresario and the Morricone-style spaghetti western influence in A Fistful of Nickels make me think if Uematsu ever hears this he's going to be like "Yeah, that's what I was going for all along."
 It's crazy how he had this all figured out 20 years ago back when many of us were in grade school.
 That to me is true genius. -